hwiley-dev/clip-announcer/README.md

-# Clip Announcer
+# Clip Announcer Accessibility Tool

-Clip Announcer is a Max for Live device that reads the currently highlighted clip context in Ableton Live and speaks a deterministic summary using macOS text-to-speech.
+Clip Announcer is an Accessibility Screen Reader Tool for Max for Live device.
+It reads the currently highlighted clip context in Ableton Live and speaks a deterministic summary using macOS text-to-speech.

 ## What It Does